-Washington State History required for graduation, if not taken and passed in middle school.
+\ Washington State History required for graduation, if not taken and passed in middle school.

-WAVA High School Course Offerings 2023-24
+WAVA High School Course Offerings 2025-26

 Course offerings are subject to change based upon student course selections and available staffing.
 See course descriptions on the following pages for more information about each course, including specific prerequisite courses and grade-level limitations, if any.

-Bracketed information indicates that the course is listed in two departments and may be counted as credit toward either, but not both.
-Courses marked with \rightarrow are two semester offerings.
-Students may continue into the second semester for a yearlong course or take only the first semester.
+- -Bracketed information indicates that the course is listed in two departments and may be counted as credit toward either, but not both.
+For example: [CTE/Science] - -Courses marked with an $\rightarrow$ are two semester, sequential offerings.
+Students may continue into the second semester for a yearlong course or take only the first semester but cannot take the second semester without taking the first semester. - -For courses marked with \ the content is different in each semester.
+Students can take either semester or both.
+(Courses are not sequential.) - -[DC] = Dual Credit available - -[IRC] = Industry-Recognized Credential available